 How to make the White Truffle Butter Sauce

 Now for the pièce de résistance, that epic sauce that makes the Le Cellier Filet Mignon truly a masterpiece!

-Add a bit of olive oil to a small saucepan, and then stir in sliced shallots (STEP 1).
-When the shallots are soft and translucent, add white wine, and then cook until reduced by about 90 % (STEPS 2-3)
+Add a bit of olive oil to a small saucepan, and then stir in sliced shallots (PHOTO 1).
+When the shallots are soft and translucent, add white wine, and then cook until reduced by about 90 % (PHOTOS 2-3)

-Next, add heavy cream, and reduce by 75 %, but be very careful the cream doesn’t boil over (STEPS 4-5).
+Next, add heavy cream, and reduce by 75 %, but be very careful the cream doesn't boil over (PHOTOS 4-5).
 Once the mixture is sufficiently reduced, remove from the heat and whisk in cubed butter and white truffle oil.
-It will emulsify, and get thick and glossy (STEPS 6-7).
+It will emulsify, and get thick and glossy (PHOTOS 6-7).
 Add lemon juice to taste, and salt and pepper.